Article · Apr 10, 2026

 - Response headers (Set-Cookie, Cache-Control, etc.)

 Repeat for signup, login, magic-link request, OTP request.
-Any endpoint that fails the comparison is a candidate fix.

 Frequently asked questions